How to Ensure HIPAA-Compliant Document Destruction

 - Security procedures

-Additionally, NAID requires that all paper must be destroyed with a cross-cutting shredding process that reduces it to a tiny particle size.
+Additionally, NAID requires that a cross-cutting shredding process that reduces paper to a tiny particle size all must be used.
 Together, all of these requirements significantly reduce privacy risks to PHI.

 Update Your HIPAA Business Associate Agreements